asaadkhaja99/KAPWA_Employment_Law_Chatbot/README.md

 # KAPWA_Employment_Law_Chatbot
 A ChatBot capable of providing legal assistance to users about employment law in the Philippines.
-This was created as to fulfill the requirements of a task in the Cambridge X Law LLM Hackathon
+This was created to fulfil a task's requirements in the Cambridge X Law LLM Hackathon.
+Please note that anything this bot produces does NOT constitute legal advice.

 # Demo: https://chatgpt.com/g/g-BVfoLOPfB-kapwa